-3.17 We will inform the Teaching Regulation Agency (TRA) of any serious allegations of professional misconduct from members of teaching staff.
-We will also consider making a referral to the TRA where a teacher has been dismissed (or would have been dismissed had he/she not resigned).

-3.18 Our procedures will be regularly reviewed and we will remedy any deficiencies or weaknesses in this policy and procedures without delay.
-The designated Safeguarding Governor will carry out a review of Safeguarding policy and practice at least once a year.

-3.19 The name of the Designated Safeguarding Lead (DSL) will be clearly advertised in the School, with a statement explaining the School's role in referring and monitoring cases of suspected abuse.
+- 3.17 We will inform the Teaching Regulation Agency (TRA) of any serious allegations of professional misconduct from members of teaching staff.
+We will also consider making a referral to the TRA where a teacher has been dismissed (or would have been dismissed had he/she not resigned). - 3.18 Our procedures will be regularly reviewed and we will remedy any deficiencies or weaknesses in this policy and procedures without delay.
+The name of the Designated Safeguarding Lead (DSL) will be clearly advertised in the School, with a statement explaining the School's role in referring and monitoring cases of suspected abuse.
 This is found in the Staff Handbook and on the information cards issued to all staff and volunteers.